gkpty/super-easy-docs/docs.md

 **https**: creates a digital certificate for your domain with AWS ACM.
 If you have a route53 DNS it will automatically verify your certificate.
 Else you must manually verify your certificate with your DNS provider.
 **www**: a reroute bucket for www

 ## Usage
+1. go to your project's directory `cd your_project`
+2. run `arjan init PROFILE REGION`
+3. If you want your site to be online while still in development you can run `arjan deploy DOMAIN create`
+4. Then to update your stack to production you can run `arjan deploy DOMAIN update prod` this will add a route53 DNS, a cloudfront distribution and a verified SSL ceritifcate to your stack.
+5. alternatively you can just run `arjan deploy DOMAIN create prod` from the start.

+In order to deploy a production site you must have already purchased a domain from a domain name registrar and you should have their respective interface open in order to create DNS records or transfer nameservers. there are several popular options out there; we like to use namecheap because as the name suggests it, its cheap, and it also has great service.

 ## Programmatic Usage